Saruccio/msfs_sim_vars/README.md

    - Standard variables will show a single value.
    - Indexed variables will show a list of values (e.g., `[value 1, value 2]`).

+## Disclaimer
+These tools are released into the public domain in the hope that they may be useful to the MSFS development and cockpit-building community.
+However, they are provided as-is, without any guarantees of accuracy, completeness, or reliability.
+Simulation variables and documentation may change over time, and results may vary depending on aircraft, configuration, and MSFS updates.
+Use at your own discretion.
+Contributions and improvements are welcome!